hawx/serveable/README.md

 # Serveable

 Serveable simplifies creating a [Rack][rack] mountable site.
-It contains a `Site` module and a `Page` module.
+It contains a `Site` module and an `Item` module.
 These can be mixed into classes that expose the correct interface to turn them into easy Rack-fodder.

 See [`example/simple.rb`](examples/simple.rb) for a basic implementation.